 Instant Pot Meatloaf and Mashed Potatoes

-My family loves meatloaf of any kind, whether it’s traditional or made smaller and quicker like these meatloaf hamburger patties that are one of my husband’s particular favorite meals I make.
+My family loves meatloaf of any kind, whether it's traditional, air fryer meatloaf, or made smaller and quicker like these meatloaf hamburger patties that are one of my husband's particular favorite meals I make.

 Meatloaf is always a hit with everybody, and it's one of those meals where the leftovers even taste amazing the next day.
 I don't know about you, but my family members are somewhat picky about leftovers, which boggles my mind because I think leftovers are the best!
 But this is one dish that everybody is calling dibs on for lunch the next day.

 This flavorful, juicy meatloaf is my new favorite because of how easy it is to make the whole dinner in the Instant Pot!
 To be completely honest, I'm still not 100% sold on the Instant Pot.
 I mean, I definitely love it for charro beans (any beans really) and I also think it makes the best brown rice, but cooking with my Instant Pot still intimidates me.

 But I'm working on using it more and getting more comfortable with it, and this is one of those easy recipes that definitely makes me feel the love for this appliance that everybody else is already obsessed with.